Identifying Intent Using the Search Query

 What is in the feature.
 Understand the actual content of the feature.
 Read snippets and watch videos.

 Just as you did for organic results, you need to do this for all your queries and take note of how position and specific content of features changes for related searches.
+Earning featured snippets and shopping positions really can be an integral part of search success.

 Bonus hybrid: Identify Intent with Answer the Public